The (amazing) Network: Wellesley’s illustrious alumnae—sort of intimidating at first, but then just inspiring.

 - Watch brief videos on The Wellesley Network - the most powerful women's network.

-- See also recent Alumnae Achievement Award Recipients (pictured at right), as well as all recipients.
+- See also recent Alumnae Achievement Award Recipients (pictured below), as well as all recipients.

 Wellesley Alumnae in the News